JLGaumnitz/google-book-search/README.md

 # google-book-search
-React-based Google Books Search app.
-The app uses React components, helper/util functions, and React lifecycle methods to query and display books based on user searches.
-It uses Node, Express and MongoDB so that users can save books to review or purchase later.
+React-based Google Books Search app displays books based on user input.
+A full-stack application, this app uses Mongo, Express, React, and Node so that users can save books to review and perhaps purchase later.